A new perspective on renormalization: the scattering transformation

 This is distinctly different from a $\hat{x} \to \hat{k}$ change of basis defined by $\left<x | k \right> = e^{ikx}$ (Fourier transform of coordinate) or even a change basis of the field $\hat{f} \to \hat{\pi}$ defined by $\left< \pi | f \right>=e^{i\pi f}$ (a Fourier transform of the field).
 Here $\psi_{\lambda}(x)$ are a family of wavelets that can be written as

 where $\lambda_j \equiv 2^j$ and $j>-J$.
 For finite $j$, an additional final convolution with a window function,

 will need to be done in order to obtain convergence.
 The $J \to \infty$ limit will be taken.
-We will have more to say about this later.
+More will be said about this later.
 The wavelet, $\psi_0$, satisfies the Littlewood-Pauly condition so that $\psi_{\lambda}(x) \star$ is unitary.
 The Mallat scattering operator can now be defined as

 where $p \equiv (\lambda_1,\dots, \lambda_N)$.
 One should note that $\varphi(\psi,\lambda,f,x)$ is set equal to zero.
 The reason for this will be explained later.
 The operator, $U[p]$, operates on a distribution of functions, $F(f(x))$.
 The expected value of the scattering operator is given by $E(U[p] \: F(f))$.
 It is shown by Mallat that $U[p]$ preserves the norm.
 Another way of viewing $U[p]$ is by the result of it acting on a realization of the distribution, $f(x)$, given by